deckhouse/deckhouse/modules/300-prometheus/docs/internal/GRAFANA_DASHBOARD_DEVELOPMENT.md

 search: making Grafana graphs
 ---

 1. The [GrafanaDashboardDefinition](cr.html#grafanadashboarddefinition) custom resource allows you to create Grafana dashboards.
-The [shell-operator](https://github.com/flant/shell-operator) sidecar container runs along with the main container in the Grafana pod and monitors that resource.
+The [shell-operator](https://github.com/flant/shell-operator) sidecar container runs along with the main container in the Grafana Pod and monitors that resource.
 The hook creates/deletes/edits the specific dashboard in response to a corresponding event using some special mechanism.
 2. In modules, dashboard manifests are located at `<module_root>/monitoring/grafana-dashboards/`.
 They are automatically converted to [GrafanaDashboardDefinition](cr.html#grafanadashboarddefinition) CRs, while:
     * each subdirectory in the above directory corresponds to a Folder in Grafana,
     * and each file corresponds to a Dashboard in Grafana.